Last Updated on November 21, 2021 by Danny

 Purchasing a drum kit with too many bells and whistles before you know how to use it can hurt your chances of learning to play successfully.
 By opting for a cheap drum set with just the basics, you can keep things simple while you develop your skills.

-To help you pick the perfect first drum set, we’ve compiled a list of the best beginner-friendly cheap drum sets with some tips, pros, and cons.
+To help you save a good few hundred dollars from spending, we’ve compiled a list of the best cheap drum sets with some tips, pros, and cons.

 The Pearl Roadshow five-piece drum set represents incredible value for professional quality.
 It comes with a bass drum, three toms of different sizes, a crash-ride cymbal, and a hi-hat, as well as all the necessary hardware to unpack it, set it up, and start playing immediately.

 It’s perfect for a student who shows dedication to drum set studies.
 The drum heads included work well as long as they are tuned properly.
 If you feel like the heads aren’t to your taste, try changing the top heads to improve the sound on a budget.

 The bases on all the hardware are sturdy for good practice and posture habits.
 The cymbals are stock and not the best quality, though, so it’s a good idea to replace these right away (cymbals can’t be tuned to sound better like drums).